 Correct ground balance is gained by "pumping".
 The search coil should be slowly moved up and down above the ground, each cycle taking about a second.
-The detector will display the number of cycles remaining - decreasing from 5 to 1 and after the last movement up the message " Detector ready, pull trigger " will be shown.
+The detector will display the number of cycles remaining- decreasing from 5 to 1 and after the last movement up the message " Detector ready, pull trigger " will be shown.
 After pulling the trigger, the soil phase reading will be gathered and after about 2 seconds the detector will be ready for searching.

 Most soil types gives a phase reading of around -87.0.
 Wetlands can produce higher phase readings (e.g. -83.0).
-On soils with high conductivity (where the phase readings are significantly more than -87), working at high sensitivity may be difficult - the sensitivity in this case should be reduced.
 Should the ground balance results be noticeably higher than these values (e.g. -75.0), there is a high probability that some metal objects are present in the balance area.
 The ground balance should be repeated again at a different location a few metres away.

-NOTE: If you wish to use the detector with the factory presets, pull the trigger after the main ground balance screen is displayed.
+Pulling the trigger, after the main ground balance screen is displayed, will start the detector using the factory settings.
 This is very useful if you want to find a clean place quickly, so that you can perform the ground balance process correctly using the "pumping" technique.